Search for celebrities on Ancestry.com!Suzani Lindsey

 As the university took shape and grew over the years, Professor Ruby played an active part in nearly every sphere.
 His committees and other activities ranged all the way from the long range development plan of the university as a whole to setting up the natural sciences electronics lab, from the university committee on recreation, physical education and athletics to coaching the rugby team.
 His dedication to the educational mission of the university included terms as chairman of the Physics Board of Studies, chairman of the Academic Senate, and Associate Dean of Natural Sciences.

-In 1956, fresh out of the Navy and just beginning graduate school, Ruby met psychology grad student Dorothy Bell, whom he married in 1957.
+In 1956, fresh out of the Navy and just beginning graduate school, Ruby met psychology grad student Dorothy Bell, whom he marriage in 1957.
 They have four children, raised in Santa Cruz, except for a two-year period in 1972-1974 when the family resided in Oslo, Norway.
 Photos in the family albums show that Ruby’s sense of showmanship was not confined to the classroom.
 "It’s a baby!" declares one birth announcement, which shows him with boater and cane, clicking his heels in classic tapdance style.

 Retirement from the university in 1991 brought new opportunities-opportunity to travel, to forge closer bonds with his grown children and young grandchildren, and, of course, opportunity to train and compete in the sports he loved: cycling, Nordic skiing, which he took up while living in Norway, sailing, and rowing-each activity that involves elegant equipment with an interesting history and plenty of room for technical innovation.